neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.2.md

 ### Current Consensus Nodes

-The NEO main-net currently has 7 consensus nodes.
+The NEO main-net currently has 7 consensus nodes. (see the consensus node monitoring [page](https://neo.org/consensus))

-- NEO Foundation maintains 6 of the nodes
+- NEO Foundation maintains 5 of the nodes
 - CityOfZion maintains 1 node
+- KPN maintains 1 node

 The NEO test-net currently has 7 consensus nodes.